 How to Enroll

-We are seeking academic and art teachers as well as a registered nurse.
-If you are interested in any of these positions, please contact us at firstname.lastname@example.org.
+We are seeking academic and art teachers and a registered nurse.
+If you are interested in any of these positions, please email us at firstname.lastname@example.org.

 Fall Booster Program